contributor-assistant/github-action/README.md

 ## CLA GitHub Action

-We are excited to announce that we are  in development of CLA Assistant Github Action (a light version of CLA Assistant).
-With this Action, we can get rid of the need of a centrally managed database and rather storing all the contributors data in the repository's file system itself.
-This action won't be able to provide all the feature-sets  of the current `CLA Assistant OAuth App`, However, this will work just fine If you want to configure CLA Assistant for a repo and store all the contributors data inside the repository.
+We are excited to announce that we developed a CLA Assistant Github Action (a light version of CLA Assistant).
+With this GitHub Action we get rid of the need for a centrally managed database by **storing the contributor's signature data** in a decentralized way - **in the repository's file system plus optionally on the Ethereum Blockchain**

 Feel free to test this GitHub Action and give us the feedback.

 ### Features
 1. decentralized data storage
 1. fully integrated with github environment
 1. no UI  required
 1. no need for permission/scope handling
-1. contributors can sign the CLA by just posting a Pull Request Comment
+1. contributors can sign the CLA by just posting a Pull Request comment
-1. Signatures will be stored in a file inside the repository
+1. signatures will be stored in a file inside the repository plus optionally on the Ethereum Blockchain

 ## Configure Contributor License Agreement within two minutes